 Most professional careers in the field of child and adolescent development require advanced degrees and/or credentials and/or licenses as well as relevant work experience.
 After completing the Bachelor of Arts degree, many students are well-situated to enter advanced degree and credential programs leading to careers including, but not limited to, early childhood education teachers/directors, elementary and secondary school teachers, special education teachers, school counselors, school psychologists, school administrators, school board members, educational researchers, child and family attorneys, child psychologists and therapists, licensed clinical social workers, pediatricians and obstetricians, registered nurses, child-life specialists, genetic counselors, occupational therapists, college/university professors, career counselors, community/youth agency administrators, educational consultants, policy and legislative analysts, and politicians.

 Students interested in exploring career options and opportunities are encouraged to visit the Career Center and complete elective coursework that focuses on career/professional development (i.e., CADV 250, CADV 394, CADV 494, CADV 495A, CADV 495B).

 The purpose of the department Honors Program is to recognize and support the development of exceptional Child and Adolescent Development undergraduate students.
 The department Honors Program allows students the opportunity to engage in advanced-level coursework to better prepare for graduate coursework and/or careers in the field of Child and Adolescent Development.
-Interested students should consult with the Honors Program director and complete an application available at the department office before the stated deadline (typically in November).
-Admission to the department Honors Program is granted by approval of the department Honors Committee.
+Interested students should consult with the Honors Program director or assistant director and complete an application.
+Admission to the department’s Honors Program is granted by approval of the department’s Honors Program Selection Committee.

 Clubs and Societies